McVenco/2021/README.md

 David Allen - Getting Things Done
 Timothy Ferriss - The 4-Hour Work Week
 Mark Manson - The Subtle Art of Not Giving A Fuck
 Paolo Coelho - The Alchemist
+Stephen Hawking - A Brief History of Time
+Steven Pressfield - The War of Art

 ## Courses